amyo/side_projects/README.md

 These are my colleage projects.
-For some reason sometime I browse through the old code, get amazed by some pretty good tricks and can't even remember, I myself wrote that :) It's been 10 years!

 # Lecture Scheduler